British Broadcasting Corporation

 {current} of {total} NEXT BACK

+• The Intergovernmental Panel on Climate Change (IPCC) produces "scenarios" suggesting how society may develop economically and socially over time.
 The Kassel researchers used these scenarios to project water use by various sectors of the economy.
-This particular analysis used the A2 scenario, where economic growth and technological change are "uneven", and population growth "high".
+(This particular analysis used a scenario where economic growth and technological change are "uneven", and population growth "high".)

 Having forecast the availability of water and the demand from industry, it was then possible to calculate how much water would be available per person at different points in the future.